janniksam/janniksam/README.md

 ### Hi there 👋

-I am a german .NET software developer, currently working for the Lower Saxonys justice system.
+I am a german .NET software developer, currently working for the Lower Saxony justice system.

 ## My favorite projects I worked on: